MoserMichael/python-obj-system/decorator.md

 __Result:__
 ```
->> color red:  <__main__.Colour object at 0x7fcf41ce7fa0> red: 255 green: 0 blue: 0
+>> color red:  <__main__.Colour object at 0x7fac7fdeafa0> red: 255 green: 0 blue: 0
 ```

-At first it doesn't make a lot of sence, but lets derive a class from Colour, ColourWithAlphaChannel
+At first it doesn't make an awfull lot of sense, but lets derive the ColourWithAlphaChannel class from Colour

 __Source:__